Sometimes, specific terms can act as cues that you can use to filter down the hits that your users get.

 Using the API

-To add a Rule, you need to use the saveRule
+To add a rule, use the saveRule

 1